bigwisu/google_scholar_crawler/README.md

 # Google Scholar Crawler

-This enhanced Google Scholar crawler retrieves publication information, including abstracts, and saves the results to a CSV file.
+This enhanced Google Scholar crawler retrieves publication information, including abstracts, and saves the results to a TSV file.
 It builds upon the original `gscrawler` and incorporates significant improvements for robustness, error handling, and proxy support.

 ## Features

 * Crawls Google Scholar based on an array of provided keywords.
-* Saves results in a well-formed CSV file, handling commas and quotes within the data.
+* Saves results in a well-formed TSV file, handling commas and quotes within the data.
 * Leverage paid services ScraperAPI to avoid rate limiting and improve reliability.
 * Robust error handling to manage connection issues, missing data, and other unexpected situations.
 * Handles multiple authors correctly.